Due to Covid-19 restrictions we suggest that you contact the properties directly for updates and bookings.

 Llancaich Fawr Manor as seen today was built in c1550 for Dafydd ap Richard and was designed to be easily defended during the turbulent reigns of Tudor kings and queens.
 It is one of the best examples of a semi-fortified manor in Wales today.

 Modern day visitors experience the Manor House as it would have been in 1645 and are welcomed by the servants of Colonel Prichard.
-All the furnishings in the rooms are accurate reproductions of items from the time of the Prichard’s in the 16th and 17th centuries and many of the originals can be found at the National History Museum St Fagans.
+All the furnishings in the rooms are accurate reproductions of items from the time of the Prichard’s in the 16th and 17th centuries and many of the originals can be found at the St Fagans National Museum of History.

 Group rates apply for groups of 25 or more.
 The group organiser and coach driver have free entry to the manor and a meal.